 If you have had separators placed, you should know that it is normal to experience some discomfort for several days, however, the discomfort will subside if you wear them as directed.
 Over-the-counter pain relievers should help minimize the discomfort.

 The distal jet is a type of orthodontic appliance that gradually shifts the upper molars back further into the mouth, creating the necessary space for eruption.

 The distal jet consists of three main parts: metal parts resting around the teeth; an acrylic piece fitting on the roof of the mouth; and a spring part connecting the acrylic to metal bands around the molars.

 The distal jet appliance affects both swallowing and speech for a short time after it is inserted, but you should rapidly adjust to the change.
 If you experience any discomfort or sore spots in your mouth, a rinse with warm salt water should help.

 You should take care to follow proper oral hygiene to keep your appliance as clean as you can.
 This prevents irritation and gum tissue swelling and the build up of plaque.

-To find out more about the different types of orthodontic appliances, contact one of our offices in Frankfort or Oak Lawn.
-Schedule a consultation today with Petty, Bielik & Burke Orthodontics to find out which of these types would be the best fit for you.
+To find out more about the different types of orthodontic appliances, contact us in Oak Lawn.
+Schedule a consultation today with Petty & Bielik Orthodontics to find out which of these types would be the best fit for you.